Rae-Nelvin/MC-1/README.md

 2. To build and run the project, simply just click play button on the top left of the XCode and let it build to the emulator or your own device.

+3. Login using Apple ID Account to use the App.

 ## Contributing

 Since it's just a prototype project, I don't expect any contributions to QuitZone.